 Their HomePremier plan backups up external hard drives and video files, but now I would be looking at $149/yr ($12.41/month).
 This still wasn’t a bad price, but was more than twice as much as I was paying before.

 I continued to search for a new online backup provider, and I had over a year to look for one.
 I eventually came across one that met my requirements and had a great price – Backblaze.

 Backblaze – Online Backup at an Affordable Price

-The first thing that attracted my to Backblaze was the fact that they offer unlimited storage space.
+The first thing that attracted me to Backblaze was that they offer unlimited storage space.
 This is key as most sites that offer backup have a limit on the amount of storage space, and will usually charge a nice premium if you need more storage.
 Backblaze allows me to backup all my data for one price.

 The price is very affordable.
 For a 2 year contract it will cost me only $3.96/month.
 For a one year contract it is $4.17/month and for those that like to pay monthly and not be locked into a contract, it is an even $5/month.
 Considering how much data I would need to backup, I chose the two year plan as it would take me several months just to backup my data.

 How are they able to charge such a low amount for their service?
 Simple.
 They have developed a system that allows for data storage at a low cost.
 They are completely open when it comes to their backup system, and even provide information on how you can build your own – provided you have the funds to do so.

 So far I have had good experiences with using Backblaze.
 To date I have backed up 472 GB of data at a rate of 11 GB/day.
 That is pretty much the most I can backup with my ISP, and so far I haven’t been throttled by Backblaze for the amount of data that I have backed up.